-Yakiimo – 焼き芋(Baked Japanese Sweet Potatoes)
+Yakiimo – 焼き芋 (Roasted Japanese Sweet Potatoes)

 Other Ways to Use Yakiimo

 Beyond their culinary appeal, Japanese sweet potatoes are packed with nutrients.
 They are rich in dietary fiber, vitamins A and C, and potassium.
 Their low glycemic index makes them a good option for maintaining steady blood sugar levels.
+Pictured are a couple of my favorite desserts that incorporate Yakiimo.

 Print